google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Temperature Range is -50C (-58F) to 550C (1022F)

-Make sure you also check our guide to the best with a range of up to nearly 1000 degrees Fahrenheit, The DEWALT Infrared Heat Gun Thermometer is one of the units highly respected and used by professionals in the electrical and plumbing field, but mostly by mechanical air tradespeople.
+Make sure you also check our guide to the best with a range of up to nearly 1000 degrees Fahrenheit; The DEWALT Infrared Heat Gun Thermometer is one of the units highly respected and used by professionals in the electrical and plumbing field, but mostly by mechanical air tradespeople.

-Do Infrared Thermometer Measure?
+Do Infrared Thermometers Measure?

 The laser of this Infrared Heat Gun Thermometer